refinery-platform/refinery-platform/docs/administrator/importing_galaxy_workflows.rst

 * You have to create a *Workflow Engine* for this *Galaxy Instance* using the ``create_workflowengine`` command, which requires a *Galaxy Instance* id and the name of a group that should own the workflow engine, e.g. "Public".

   >>> python manage.py create_workflowengine <instance_id> "<group_name>"

+  Alternatively, you can also create a workflow engine through the admin UI, in that case, however, you have to manually assign ownership to the managers of the group that should own the workflow engine.

 * You have to :ref:`annotate <preparing_galaxy_workflows>` all workflows in the Galaxy installation that you want to import.